Photo of my gratitude journal

 What you need is just a notebook and a pen.
 Then you can decide how you want to approach your gratitude journaling.

-You can write down 3 things you are grateful for every morning, you can write it in the evening when you reflect on the day that has passed.
+You can write down 3 things you are grateful for every morning, or you can write it in the evening when you reflect on the day that has passed.

 You can choose to write a page of gratitude.

-It really comes down to what you want to do, and how long you want to write.
+It really comes down to what you want to do and how long you want to write.

 My routine is very simple.
 Every morning when I sit at my desk to work with a cup of coffee, I first take out my gratitude notebook and write down three things I am grateful for.
 I write whatever comes to my mind.